 Arts and Humanities Research Council funded projects exploring the future of health and social care

 UK Research and Innovation (UKRI) and the Arts and Humanities Research Council (AHRC) have committed to a £348,000 investment in ten projects across the UK, from Kent in south east England to the Highlands and Islands in Scotland.
 Each of the projects will see researchers collaborating with communities to explore their lived experience of health and social care.
 This will help inform researchers, health practitioners, policymakers and the public about the future of care.
-Dr Mary Stewart, Heriot-Watt University and team have been tasked with capturing the learning across the cohort of projects.
+Professor Mary Stewart, Heriot-Watt University and team have been tasked with capturing the learning across the cohort of projects.

 The projects: